goshante/ce_dma_plugin/README.md

 12. Now your added plugin will work

 ## Download precompiled plugin binaries
-You can just skip this pain-in-ass steps and download my precompiled plugin.
+You can just skip this pain-in-ass steps and download my precompiled plugin (Precompiled files are in current repository, you can see).
 Just put it into CE 7.5 directory and agree to replace **lua53-64.dll**.
 It should work perfectly, just **don't forget to add it into plugin list in CE Settings and check it enabled**.
 If not working try to install **MSVC 2022 x64 Runtime Redistributable** package from official Microsoft site.

 ## How to check if it works